Popcorn for Kids – Benefits and Recipes

 Health Benefits of Popcorn for Children

-Who knew the little old popped up a bit of corn held so many nutritional benefits?
+Who knew the little old popped-up bit of corn held so many nutritional benefits?

 1. Digestion

-Each individual popcorn kernel is a seed, composing of bran, endosperm and germ, similar to whole grains touted for their health benefits.
-They contain high amounts of fibre that help in digestion.
+Each popcorn kernel is a seed composed of bran, endosperm, and germ, similar to whole grains touted for their health benefits.
+Popcorn kernels contain high amounts of fibre that help in digestion (2).

-Loaded with vitamins B3 and B6, folate and pantothenic acid, popcorn helps in proper brain function and protects the body against infection.
+Popcorn is loaded with vitamins B3 and B6, folate, and pantothenic acid.
+It helps in proper brain function and protects the body against infection.

 3. Carbohydrates

-Corn contains carbohydrates which are a good source of energy and help your kids get through the day without feeling lethargic.
+Corn contains carbohydrates, a good energy source, and helps your kids get through the day without feeling lethargic.

 4. Minerals

-Minerals are an important class of micronutrients like manganese, zinc and magnesium (nutrients needed in small amounts) which help in the proper functioning of the cells.
+Minerals are an essential class of micronutrients like manganese, zinc, and magnesium (nutrients needed in small amounts) that help the cells function properly.

 5. Guilt-Free Snacking

 The high amount of dietary fibre in popcorn keeps one full.
-Hence, it prevents overeating and weight gain in young kids.
+Hence, it prevents overeating and weight gain in young kids (1).

 Risks of Giving Popcorn to Young Children

-The risk of making popcorn for toddlers and babies is that they can end up choking on them.
-Babies and toddlers don’t have the ability to chew and grind food properly or to identify choking hazards while chewing.
+The risk of making popcorn for toddlers and babies is that they can choke on it.
+Babies and toddlers can’t chew and grind food properly or identify choking hazards while chewing.

 Precautions to Take While Giving Popcorn to Kids